biojava/biojava.github.io/wiki/BioJava:Download_4.0.0.md

 version of the jars.
 These can automatically get resolved by IDEs such as Eclipse or IntelliJ by selecting the **Optimize Import** menu item.

+The changed namespaces are:

+-   Package namespace: all packages have been renamed to `org.biojava.nbio.modulename.*`.
+This is for all modules including **structure** and **structure-gui**
+-   Module names and maven artifacts: all prefixed with `biojava-`, e.g.
+    `biojava-core`, `biojava-alignment`

 Maven Download
 --------------